Colwich Junction: Routes

 South of the junction, the line is quadruple tracked towards Nuneaton & Rugby but to the north both lines continue as double track only (though the WCML remains so only for two miles before quadrupling once more again on the approaches to Stafford).
 The main line dates from 1847 and was opened by the London and North Western Railway, whilst the branch towards Stone was opened by the NSR two years later.

 Prior to June 2005, the junction was worked locally from a British Rail LMR Type 15 brick and timber electro-mechanical signal box, but this has since been closed and the lines in the area transferred to the control of the signalling centre at Stoke-on-Trent.

+At the start of 2024, a further £85 million was spent by Network Rail modernising and improving the route from Rugeley to Colwich which included 39 new signals, 124 new axle counters and moving signalling control to Rugby Rail operating centre - Colwich Workstation.

 Stations

 There are currently no stations on the Colwich Junction to Stone line, local stopping services having been withdrawn by the LMS in January 1947.
 Although there were platforms on this line at Stone, they have been demolished.
 There was a station at Colwich itself, but this closed in 1958.